Are you thinking about becoming a Nurse?

 If you don't know what type of learner you are, click HERE to take a free quiz to help guide you.

 There are debates on whether or not this principle is accurate, but I do know that at least for me personally, I need to hear someone talk about something and type it into my own words to help me remember things.
 So if anything, this assessment will help you figure out what type of studying you might get the most out of.

 Get your supplies

-I would say day one, bring a notebook and pencil at minimum.
+I would say on day one, bring a notebook and pencil at a minimum.
 This is so you can write down everything the instructors tell you that you will need to get to be successful.
 After that, make sure that you get the extras that you personally need for the way you study.
-For example, multiple notebooks for each class, markers, different colored pens, flashcards if you are a card-junkie!
+For example, multiple notebooks for each class, markers, different colored pens, and flashcards if you are a card junkie!